slavrd/tfev4-aws-install/terraform/ext-services/README.md

 - DB Subnet groups to be used by the RDS instance.

 - PostgreSQL RDS instance.
-The instance has public access and storage scaling disabled.
+The instance has public access and storage scaling disabled and is set to skip creating a final snapshot on deletion.
 Other parameters are customizable via the module input variables in `variables.pg.tf`.
 Most of them have sane defaults for a demo setup.

 ## Usage